Jainendra-Mahajan/my-youtube/README.md

 # My-Youtube

-- A Video streaming platform created using the ReactJs and Tailwind powered with Redux state management tool.
+- A Video streaming platform created using the ReactJs and Tailwind powered with Redux state management tool

-# Steps -

 - Set up the application with create react App.
 - Set up Tailwind CSS